parryc/thevoid/templates/khachapuri/about.md

 : shaped like a boat with a raw egg and butter on top

 megruli (მეგრული)
-: similar to imeruli, but if you can believe it, _more cheese_
+: similar to imeruli, but if you can believe it, _more cheese_. based on its name, one can presume it originated or was popular in mingrelia.

 achma (აჩმა)
 : "has multiple layers and looks more like a sauceless lasagna" (from wikipedia)